JennMartinez/Burger/README.md

 - Under each burger there is a button that states, **"Inhale The Burger!"** Once the user clicks the button, that specific burger will move to the second box entitled, **"Inhaled Burgers."**

-**Below is a screenshot of the burgers available.**
+**Below is a screenshot of the burgers available from the "Burger Menu.**

 ![Image of menu](public/assets/images/menu.jpg)

 The second box is titled, **"Inhaled Burgers."**

-- This box will display in list form the inhaled burgers that were submitted by the **"Inhale The Burger!"** button from the Burger Menu, and the custom burger orders from the **"Burger Orders"** box.
+- This box will display in list form the inhaled burgers that were submitted by the **"Inhale The Burger!"** button from the **"Burger Menu"**, and the custom burger orders from the **"Burger Orders"** box.

 **Below is a screenshot of a burger that has been submitted by the "Inhale The Burger!" and has been moved to the "Inhaled Burgers" box.**

 ![Image of inhaled burgers](public/assets/images/inhaled.jpg)

 The third box is titled, **"Burger Orders."**

-- There is a burger search bar that allows the user to input any custom burger that they wish to order.
+- There is a **"Create A Burger"** search bar that allows the user to input any custom burger that they wish to order.
 Once the user has typed the custom burger that they want, they can then click the **"Submit Order"** button.
 The **"Submit Order"** button lists the burger in the second box, **"Inhaled Burgers!"**

 **Below is a screenshot of the user submitting a custom burger in the "Burger Orders" box and has been listed in the the "Inhaled Burgers" box by submitting the order.**